23 Must-Read Books for Downton Abbey Fans

 His memoir is full of anecdotes and history from behind closed doors.
 In this era of partisan politics, it’s refreshing to see the mutual respect throughout changing leadership during his years on the job.

-While many of the books on this list focus on below-stairs accounts of England’s grand homes, this memoir provides an upstairs look at America’s most storied home.
+While many of the books on this list focus on below-stairs accounts of England’s grand homes, this memoir offers a downstairs perspective on America’s most storied home.

 Below Stairs book cover